-This decisively upends ownership relations, and ensures that original, talented artists remain at the heart of wealth creation in the creative sector.
-NFTs therefore hold a great deal of potential, particularly for artists on platforms like as Spotify, who have been hindered by their inability to retain ownership of their music (you can read more here).
+This decisively upends ownership relations and ensures that original, talented artists remain at the heart of wealth creation in the creative sector.
+NFTs, therefore, hold a great deal of potential, particularly for artists on platforms like Spotify, who have been hindered by their inability to retain ownership of their music (you can read more here).

 Yet removing the hold exercised by gatekeepers upon art valuation also has its drawbacks.

 The number of tokens listed on specialised NFT exchanges, most notably OpenSea and Rarible, has exploded.
 This raises the problem of how to curate and value such a deluge of digital artistic assets, a job traditionally performed by established art brokers.